in-your-saas/catapulte/readme.md

   - You want to customise the way you authenticate to your SMTP
   - You want something user friendly enough that your manager can write the emails

+## How can you use it?

+It's really simple.

+- Install catapulte following the [documentation](doc/index.md)
+- Create an account on [jolimail.io](https://jolimail.io)
+- Configure catapulte following the [documentation](doc/index.md)
+- Create you templates on [jolimail.io](https://jolimail.io)
+- Call the catapulte's REST API to send emails (the doc is coming)

+And that's it...